tinygo-org/tinygo-site/content/getting-started/install/using-docker.md

 - Compile TinyGo code using the Docker container into a HEX file.
 - Flash the HEX file from your host environment to the target microcontroller.

+### Development Builds

+You can also use the Docker image with the latest builds from the TinyGo `dev` branch where active development takes place:

+    docker pull tinygo/tinygo-dev:latest